ClassiCube/ClassiCube/readme.md

 ## Compiling - for iOS

 iOS version will have issues as it's incomplete and only tested in iOS Simulator

+NOTE: If you are distributing a modified version, please change the bundle ID from `com.classicube.ios.client` to something else - otherwise iOS users won't be able to have both ClassiCube and your modified version installed at the same time on their iOS device

 ##### Using Xcode GUI